Low-altitude parachute-extraction system

-The low-altitude parachute-extraction system (LAPES) / Low-level parachute extraction resupply system (LOLEX) is a tactical military airlift delivery method where a fixed-wing cargo aircraft can deposit supplies in situations in which landing is not an option, in an area that is too small to accurately parachute supplies from a high altitude.
+The low-altitude parachute-extraction system (LAPES) / Low-level parachute extraction resupply system (LOLEX) is a tactical military airlift delivery method where a fixed-wing cargo aircraft can deposit supplies in situations in which landing is not an option or in an area that is too small to accurately parachute supplies from a high altitude.
 This practice is no longer used in the USAF.

 Development

 This method was developed by the US Military with the assistance of the 109th Quartermaster Company (Air Drop) in 1964.
 In May 1965, a detachment of the 109th was formed as the 383rd Quartermaster (Aerial Supply) Detachment and sent to Vietnam.
 In 1966 the 109th was sent to Vietnam and took operational control of the 383rd.
 Both units provided air drop and LAPES support during the Battle of Khe Sanh in the Vietnam War.
 LAPES was used to provide a method of supplying heavy loads into Khe Sanh which could not effectively be supplied by air drop.
 This practice was perfected at Mactan Air Base in Cebu, Philippines.